Braundo/kubernetes-guide/docs/core-concepts/kubernetes-api.md

 ---

 ## Overview
-Kubernetes revolves entirely around its API, which serves as the central nervous system of the platform.
-Every interaction within Kubernetes—whether it's creating, reading, updating, or deleting resources like Pods and Services—occurs through requests made to the API and processed by the API server.
+The Kubernetes API serves as the central nervous system of the platform, orchestrating all interactions within the system.
+Every operation within Kubernetes, from creating and reading to updating and deleting resources such as Pods and Services, is conducted through requests to the API, which are then processed by the API server.

 While `kubectl` is the go-to command-line tool for sending these requests, they can also be composed programmatically or via specialized API development tools.
 Regardless of how they're formulated, all requests are funneled to the API server, where they undergo authentication and authorization checks.
 Once verified, these requests are actioned within the cluster.
 For instance, a request to create a resource results in its deployment to the cluster, and the object's configuration is then stored in the cluster's datastore.
 This API-centric design ensures a consistent and secure method for managing the cluster's state and operations.